Boss Mama at Grubeze, Product Designer and Developer

 Where do you find inspiration for your work?

-In the feedback and testimonials I receive from mamas who have trialled and used grubeze.
+In the feedback and testimonials, I receive from mamas who have trialed and used grubeze.
 The positive response to grubeze has been overwhelming and it feels great to know that an idea I had is making other mamas lives easier.

 Who’s a woman you admire deeply?